potaytows/jonggyClientside/readme.md

-# Jonggy Owner-Side
+# Jonggy Client-Side

-This is an owner-side application for Jonggy
+This is an Client-Side application for Jonggy

 ## Contributors